"Invisible Electrostatic Wall"

 backwards to retreat from it.

-This occurred in late summer in South Carolina, in extremely high
+This occurred in late summer in South Carolina, August 1980, in extremely

 humidity.
 Polypropelene (PP) film on 50K ft. rolls 20ft wide was being